McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 ---

-title: RapUp Tutorial
+title: Extensiphy Tutorial

 author: Jasper Toscani Field

 output: html_document

 ---
-# RapUp tutorial
+# Extensiphy tutorial

 Hello!

-This tutorial will walk you through installing and using **RapUp**, a program for rapidly updating phylogenies and multiple sequence alignments.
-I try not to assume too much knowledge of programming and program use standards so this tutorial should be accessable for beginning and advanced bioinformaticians.
+This tutorial will walk you through installing and using **Extensiphy**, a program for rapidly updating multiple sequence alignments (and phylogenies) with new sequences.
+I try not to assume too much knowledge of programming and program use standards so this tutorial should be accessible for beginning and advanced bioinformaticians.

 ## Description

-RapUp is a tool for updating an existing multiple sequence alignment and a phylogeny inferred from that alignment.
-Say you built a phylogeny for a group of bacteria during an outbreak and then received some new sequencing data that you wish to quickly incorporate into the phylogeny.
-RapUp makes it convenient to do this while also ensuring you can easily do this again any time you acquire new data.
+Extensiphy is a tool for updating an existing multiple sequence alignment.
+Say you built a sequence alignment and phylogeny for a group of bacteria during an outbreak and then received some new sequencing data that you wish to quickly incorporate into the phylogeny.
+Extensiphy makes it convenient to do this while also ensuring you can easily do this again any time you acquire new data.

 ### Use cases and required files

-You can use RapUp in multiple ways.
-Depending on the input and output you wish to receive, you will need different data in different formats.Here are some example use cases:
+You can use Extensiphy in multiple ways.
+Depending on the input and output you wish to receive, you will need different data in different formats.
+Here are some example use cases:

 ##### You want an alignment with new taxa added and a tree from that alignment
 You need:
 * Alignment file (fasta format)
 * Directory of paired-end read files
-* (Optional but recommended) a tree generated from input alignment
+* (Optional) a phylogeny generated from the input alignment

-##### You want multiple single locus files and a tree from all of those alignment files
+##### You want multiple single locus files and a phylogeny from all of those alignment files
 You need:
 * Multiple seperate locus multiple sequence alignment files (fasta format) **OR**
   * A single concatenated multiple sequence alignment file
   * A CSV file illustrating locus lengths and positions
 * Directory of paired-end read files
 * (Optional but recommended) a tree generated from combining all the loci